ffajarpratama/express-auth/README.md

 Some features included in this starter kit:

 - Google Sign In
-- Registration by Email or Username
+- Registration by email
-- Email Verification
+- Email verification
-- Re-sending Email Verification
+- Re-sending email verification
-- Reset Password by Email
+- Reset password by email
-- Re-sending Reset Password Email
+- Re-sending reset password email
 - Profile update

 ## Tech